jonathantwite/fe-setup/README.md

 *@fullhuman/postcss-purgecss* was installed as a devDependency.

 The *purgecss* plugin was added to the *postcss* call in the `css` gulp task and configured to look at html files in the root folder.

+## 13. Add auditing

+A new script that runs the `npm audit` command using the `production` flag to ignore devDependencies was created.